BACompton/csce274_04/README.txt

     Description:
         Main.py is the main program for project 4.
 This program was designed with the iRobot Create 2 in mind.
-The program will begin by initializing the robot's state to PASSIVE mode and then SAFE mode.
+The program will begin by initializing the robot's state to PASSIVE mode and then to SAFE mode.
 After this, the robot will respond to the clean/power button being pressed.
 The main program uses a behavior based controller.
-There are a totale of three behaviors (docking, wall following, and obstacle avoidance).
+There are a total of three behaviors (docking, wall following, and obstacle avoidance).
 The selected action for each cycle is based on the associated behavior's priority.
-The executation of any action can be preempted by a higher priority action.
+The execution of any action can be preempted by a higher priority action.
 For this controller, a higher value in a behavior's priority results in a higher priority.

-        When the clean/power button is pressed and the robot is stopped, it begin all behavior modules at this point in time.
-Each module will be will run simultaneously, and the behavior's action with the highest priority will be selected each cycle.
+        When the clean/power button is pressed and the robot is stopped, it will begin all behavior modules at this point in time.
+Each module will be will run simultaneously, and the behavior's action with the highest priority will be selected during each cycle.
 The behaviors will continue until the CLEAN button is pressed again or the robot enters an unsafe state.
 The program will be terminated if the robot manages to dock itself on a charger.

-        The robot will attempt to dock itself if it close enough to a docking station to derive an action.
+        The robot will attempt to dock itself if it is close enough to a docking station to derive an action.

     Execution: